-Hamilton’s open curriculum allows you to choose courses because they interest you and fit your individual academic plan, not because you need to fulfill some requirement.
+Hamilton’s open curriculum allows you to choose courses because they interest you and fit your individual academic plan, not because you have to fulfill distribution requirements.
 A faculty advisor will help you make responsible, informed decisions.

 Hamilton is a national leader for teaching students to write clearly and speak persuasively.
 After all, what good is developing a great idea if you can’t communicate it effectively?

 Hamilton was founded more than 200 years ago, and we’re proud of our distinguished history.
-During the past decade, we’ve invested well over $200 million to renovate and expand our academic, residential and recreational facilities.
+In the last fifteen years, we’ve invested more than $302 million to renovate and expand our academic, residential, and recreational facilities.

 Sure we get our share of snow in the winter (OK, more than our share), but Hamiltonians embrace their surroundings.
 Our hilltop campus is gorgeous, and the Village of Clinton is picturesque.
-There’s lots to do in our backyard — from hiking and skiing in the Adirondacks to dining at ethnic restaurants, going to movies, shopping and more.
+There’s lots to do in our backyard, from hiking and skiing in the Adirondacks to exploring the great cuisine in our area, going to movies, attending concerts, shopping and more.

-Nearly two-thirds of our students participate in Hamilton’s off-campus study programs in France, Spain, China, India, Washington, D.C., New York City and the Adirondacks or choose from among hundreds of other approved programs.
+Most of our students – 65% – participate in Hamilton’s off-campus study programs in France, Spain, China, India, Washington, D.C., New York City, and the Adirondacks, or choose from more than one hundred other approved programs.

 Alumni love this place.
-Their generosity funds scholarships, spectacular new facilities and a multitude of programs, but they also give of their time.
+Their generosity funds scholarships, spectacular new facilities, and a multitude of programs, but they also give of their time.
 Hamilton graduates help our students explore career options by providing internships and job opportunities.
-Career and graduate school planning is a priority at Hamilton.

 Fewer than 50 U.S. colleges and universities are need-blind in admission and meet 100% of students’ demonstrated need for four years; Hamilton is among them.